-For the purpose of opening a Non-resident Baht Account with a financial institution in Thailand, a "non-resident" is defined as any of the following:
+For the purpose of opening a nonresident baht account with a financial institution in Thailand, a "nonresident" is defined as any of the following:

-- Branches and agents of domestic juristic persons located outside Thailand. - Ocrporations, financial institutions, funds, institutions, or juristic persons located outside Thailand. - Entities of foreign governments located outside Thailand. - Natural persons not of Thai nationality and not having an alien ID or residence permit. - Non-residents exclude: - Thai consulates, Thai embassies, or other entities of the Thai government located outside Thailand. - Foreign consulates, foreign embassies, specialized agencies of the United Nations, or international organizations or institutions-both financial and nonfinancial-located in Thailand. - Branches and agents of foreign juristic persons located in Thailand.
+- Branches and agents of domestic juristic persons located outside Thailand. - Corporations, financial institutions, funds, institutions, or juristic persons located outside Thailand. - Entities of foreign governments located outside Thailand. - Natural persons not of Thai nationality and not having an alien ID or residence permit.

 Any entities not mentioned above are considered residents of Thailand.
+Notably, nonresidents do not include: